wzzheng/TPVFormer/README.md

-# TPVFormer
+# TPVFormer: An academic alternative to Tesla's Occupancy Network
-An academic alternative to Tesla's Occupancy Network.
 Under construction.

 Paper, code, and models are coming soon!